Happy Valley Racecourse fire: Aftermath

-Most of the dead bodies became unrecognisable and assumed to be "Chinese".
+Most of the dead bodies became unrecognisable and were assumed to be "Chinese".
 614 bodies were officially recovered.
 In mainland Chinese sources, this is often included in the top ten fires in 20th century China.

 The nearby Tung Wah Hospital was one of the first to offer assistance and after the fire arranged for labourers to collect the dead.
 They were buried in the nearby So Kon Po area (now the site of Hong Kong Stadium).
 A Chinese-styled memorial site known as Race Course Fire Memorial was built in the Chinese cemetery (now behind the east stand of the stadium) in 1922 in So Kon Po.
 It was declared a monument in 2015.